Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Experiment

 \subsubsection{Implementation Details}

 Embedding dimensions are set to 8 for all of the sparse features.
-For the above-mentioned single-domain models and the Target Entity Model (see Section~\ref{subsec:tem}), the number of layers for the Deep Neural Network is set to 4, with the number of hidden units in each layer set to [1024, 512, 64, 1].
-As for the joint training approaches and Multi-Entity Model (see Section~\ref{subsec:mem}), we employ a two-layer shared network, with a configuration of hidden units as [1024, 512].
-The shared layers are then followed by domain-specific towers for each domain, with each tower consisting of two layers with hidden units [64, 1].
+For the above-mentioned single-domain models and the TEM (see Section~\ref{subsec:tem}), the number of layers for the Deep Neural Network is set to 4, with the number of hidden units in each layer set to [1024, 512, 64, 1] for the industrial dataset and [128, 64, 16, 1] for the public dataset.
+As for the joint training approaches and the MEM (see Section~\ref{subsec:mem}), we employ a two-layer shared network, with a configuration of hidden units as [1024, 512] for the industrial dataset and [128, 64] for the public dataset.
+The shared layers are then followed by domain-specific towers for each domain, with each tower consisting of two layers with hidden units [64, 1] for the industrial dataset and [16, 1] for the public dataset.
 For MMOE, we set the number of expert networks to 3.
-Since CTNet can not deal with multiple entities, we have to discard the entity-specific features during pre-training.
+Since CTNet can not deal with multiple entities, we can only transfer the embedding of user and entity-shared features during fine-tuning.
+We set $\gamma$ to 0.01 for two datasets.
+The experiments are conducted multiple times and the mean value is taken as the model performance.